iiasa/message_ix/tutorial/README.rst

 #.
 Use other features of :mod:`message_ix` and :mod:`ixmp`:

-   #. ⭐ After the MESSAGE model has solved, use the :mod:`.message_ix.reporting`
+   #. ⭐ After the MESSAGE model has solved, use the :mod:`.message_ix.report`
       module to ‘report’ results, e.g. do post-processing, plotting, and other calculations (:tut:`westeros/westeros_report.ipynb`).